 Some of our research projects include:

-- designing materials using automated software pipelines, ML, and human-computer interaction
+- designing materials using automated simulation pipelines, generative models, and machine learning.

 - creating computational methods to quantify information contents in atomistic simulations, and their relationship to ML and thermodynamics